Homewood residents seek answers about upcoming neighborhood projects

 Nearly 100 people gathered in the Carnegie Library's Homewood branch for the meeting sponsored by the Homewood Concerned Citizens organization for more information about 170 single-family homes and townhouses planned for the neighborhood.

 Developers include S&A Homes of State College; Building United of Southwestern Pennsylvania of Homewood; and Rebuilding Together Pittsburgh of Homewood.

 Officials said the development signals a major change for Homewood where median incomes range from $15,000 to $25,000 and more than 1,000 houses stand vacant.
 City Councilman Ricky Burgess, who represents Homewood, said investors for a first time in years are calling his office to inquire about opportunities in the neighborhood.

 Thomas Cummings, director of housing for Pittsburgh's Urban Redevelopment Authority, said the URA recently completed the purchase of the former Homewood school on Hamilton Avenue for $250,000.
-He added that the authority has no immediate plans for the building, but said it could be demolished or renovated for a future use.
+He added that the authority has no immediate plans for the building, but said it could be demolished or renovated.

-“If you don't know what you're going to do with it, why is the URA buying it in the first place?” asked Michelle Jackson of Homewood.
+“If you don't know what you're going to do with it, why is the URA buying it in the first place?”
+Michelle Jackson of Homewood asked.

 Cummings said the URA would meet with residents to find out what they would like to happen with the property.